Woojoong Lee, M.D., (PGY4)

 - Most interesting diagnosis seen to date: Locked In Syndrome; academically interesting, but terrible terrible stuff.

-- Medical / Research Interests: Still getting a feel for things, but I get the most satisfaction when working with my hands.
+- Medical / Research Interests: I get the most satisfaction when working with my hands.
 So I am thinking about pain, spine, or prosthetics/orthotics.